 Cymbidium is a genus of about 50 species in the family Orchidaceae, native to high altitudes in Southeast Asia, though several species are native to northern Australia.

-Cymbidium have a long stem that produces beautiful, exotic, waxy-looking flowers.
-These perennials grow on rocks or tree branches in nature.
+These plants have long stems that produce beautiful, exotic, waxy-looking flowers.
+They grow on rocks or tree branches in nature.
 They are one of the most popular orchids in the world because of their easy maintenance, adaptability and spectacular flowers in a wide range of colors.

 The genus name is derived from the Greek “kymbe”, meaning “boat”, referring to the shape of the flowers lip.